learnpixelart/pixelart/cyberpunks/README.md

 # Cyberpunks (Pixel Avatars)

-cyberpunks - generate your own cyberpunk (blade runner) sci-fi 32×32 pixel avatar images (off chain) from text attributes (via built-in spritesheet); incl.
+Yes, you can!
+Generate your own cyberpunk (blade runner) sci-fi 32×32 pixel avatar images (off chain) from text attributes (via built-in spritesheet); incl.
 2x/4x/8x zoom for bigger sizes and more